khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

     <img class="figure-img" src="/img/alert-global.png" alt="Global alert position" role="img" style="width:100%; max-width:332px; height:auto" />
     <figcaption class="figure-caption">Full-width danger alert under the global navigation and above the contextual navigation</figcaption>
   </figure>
-- **Page-level** Appears at the top of a page, directly below the navigation bar and above the breadcrumbs, and restricted to the content container width which can be either fixed or fluid, depending on user’s preference.
+- **Page-level**: Appears at the top of a page, directly below the navigation bar and above the breadcrumbs, and restricted to the content container width which can be either fixed or fluid, depending on user’s preference.
   <figure class="figure" role="figure" aria-label="Page-level alert in the main content area with space above and below">
     <img class="figure-img" src="/img/alert-page-level.png" alt="Page-level alert position" role="img" style="width:100%; max-width:332px; height:auto" />
     <figcaption class="figure-caption">Page-level alert in the main content area with space above and below</figcaption>